This quote is from the Pearson Canal Companion, East Midlands, 2014 © Michael Pearson.

 "In October we left Lincoln in our narrowboat and did the whole of the Chesterfield up to the tunnel.
 It is a beautiful canal in the Autumn and we are very much looking forward to visiting again in the Spring."

-Since 1989, 12 miles of the canal have been restored along with 36 locks and 11 bridges; 2 new marinas have been built.
-The latest section was opened early in 2012 with the flooding of the new Staveley Town Basin.
+Since 1989, 12 miles of the canal have been restored along with 37 locks and 11 bridges; 2 new marinas have been built.
+The latest section, Staveley Town Lock, was opened at the National Trailboat Festival in 2016.

 We have only eight miles left to restore.
 Detailed plans already exist for every bridge, lock and aqueduct on this stretch.
 The Chesterfield Canal Trust is currently running a campaign called Closing the Gap in order to achieve this aim.